 The term shunpiking comes from the word shun, meaning “to avoid”, and pike, a term referring to turnpikes.
 The term is an old one from the early 1900s when turnpikes were common in the Northeast part of America.
-For us the term “Shun-Pike” means avoiding the Interstate highways and exploring the rural country.
+For us, the term “Shun-Pike” means avoiding the Interstate highways and exploring the rural country.
 We are always looking for new back roads and new areas to discover.
-Traveling the slower back roads of North America allows us to meet new people and and experience the little communities and scenic country of this continent.
+Traveling the slower back roads of North America allows us to meet new people and experience the little communities and scenic countryside of this continent.

 Sign up to receive updates as we add them to this site.
 Please send us a message if you have a back road experience to tell us about.
 Click the share button to tell your friends about our site.